 Desconexión y otros ensayos

-As Kenneth Rexroth is known among Spanish readers mainly for his poetic work, his versions of oriental poets and his relationship with the Beat generation, this anthology, prepared by Ken Knabb and Quim Sirera, aims to bring the immense power of the essayist Rexroth to the light of our language.
-In Knabb’s words: “He is, of course, one of my favorite poets, but as an essayist, I consider his talent to be unparalleled.
-I don’t know any others so alive, invigorating and forceful, yet with such an open and healthy spirit.
-These texts remind us of “the original meaning of the word Montaigne’s essay, as meaning: test, examination, experiment, effort to adhere to reality”.
-The variety of issues addressed and interwoven in them is astounding, as is the vast and heterodox wisdom of their author.
+As Kenneth Rexroth is known to Spanish-speaking readers primarily for his poetry, his translations of Eastern poets and his association with the Beat Generation, this anthology, compiled by Ken Knabb and Quim Sirera, aims to bring to light in our language the immense power of Rexroth the essayist.
+In Knabb’s words: ‘He is, of course, one of my favourite poets, but as an essayist, I consider his talent to be unrivalled.
+I know of no others so vivid, invigorating and forceful, and at the same time possessing such an open and healthy spirit’.
+These texts remind us of ‘the original meaning of the word “essay” as used by Montaigne, signifying: trial, examination, experiment, an effort to adhere to reality’.
+The variety of issues addressed and interwoven within them is astonishing, as is the vast and unorthodox wisdom of their author.

 Synopsis of Desconexión y otros ensayos

-Eroticism, Mysticism and Revolution (Ken Knabb) – The Function of Poetry and the Place of the Poet in Society – The Reality of Henry Miller – Mark Twain – A Return to the Origins of Literature – Disconnection: The Art of the Beat Generation – Some Reflections on Jazz as Music, Revolt and Mysticism – Students Take the Lead – Letter from San Francisco – Simone Weil – Martin Buber’s Hasidism – Gnosticism
+Eroticism, Mysticism and Revolution (Ken Knabb) · The role of poetry and the poet’s place in society · The reality of Henry Miller · Mark Twain · A return to the origins of literature · Disconnection: The art of the Beat generation · Some reflections on jazz as music, rebellion and mysticism · Students take the reins · Letter from San Francisco · Simone Weil · Martin Buber’s Hasidism · Gnosticism.

-The edition presented here is preceded by a formidable introductory essay to Rexroth’s work by Ken Knabb.
+The edition presented here is preceded by a superb introductory essay on Rexroth’s work by Ken Knabb.

 Desconexión y otros ensayos